 Teaching Artist: Gregg Sullivan

 Turn it up!
 All instruments and singers are welcome in the Conservatory's new Rock Band, directed by Gregg Sullivan formerly of Blood, Sweat & Tears.
 Students will learn to perform in a band setting, playing all styles of rock music.
-The session culminates with a performance for family & friends on October 28.
+The session culminates with a performance for family & friends.

 Barnstable | JAN 20-MARCH 10 | Saturdays, 2:30-3:30pm | $158 | Register